andreterceiro/dio-claro-spring--sql-studies/README.md

 ![sql creation foreign key](images/sql-creation-foreign-key.png)

 In the previous image I was talking about `foreign keys`.
 The command showed a way of creation `primary keys` that works also in MySQL.

+Also you can saw in the image that we can have ore than one `foreign key`.
+If you think with calm is obvious, is necessary only point to different tables, like tables to track order items (on column point to a order and another column point to a item).